Bottle Bill Resource Guide

 Distributors who are members of a commingling agreement pick up all other beverage containers subject to the agreement in assigned geographical locations.
 The end result is less sorting for redemption centers and less handling and transportation costs for distributors.

 By default all unclaimed deposits must be transferred monthly to the state of Maine, but this does not apply to containers that are subject to a commingling agreement.
-[16] After LD 1909's passage, all unredeemed deposits must now be transferred to a special fund held by the state of Maine exclusively to support and maintain the bottle bill program.
-[17]
+[18] After July 15, 2025, all unredeemed deposits must be transferred to a special fund held by the commingling cooperative exclusively to support and maintain the bottle bill program.
+[19]

 Program Success